 Margaryta Zubrii: Personally, to me, sustainable fashion became an integral part of my creative path.
 During my research, I faced the fact that everyone interprets this term differently, and each response is right.
 Generally speaking, sustainable fashion is a balance of three main factors: environmental, social and economical.
 In my opinion, a well designed, durable, functional and emotionally pleasing item is already sustainable.

 Greta Ubaite: Sustainable fashion is like an urban myth for a reason.
 It is a business and production system, which is not easy to implement.
 It covers a lot of factors, from producers to users.
-For me, the easiest factors to fulfil at this moment are conscious consumerism and prolonging the lifecycle of my garments.
+For me, the easiest factors to fulfill at this moment are conscious consumerism and prolonging the lifecycle of my garments.
 Those two aspects are the foundation of my work.
 By bearing in mind conscious consumerism I mean, buying products which you actually need.
-I am working with sustainable personal wardrobe system, which includes a capsule wardrobe and creative prolongation of the lifecycle of garments I already have.
-Without buying something new, unless it is locally, ethically made or second-hand.
+I am working with a sustainable personal wardrobe system, which includes a capsule wardrobe and creative prolongation of the lifecycle of garments I already have.
+Without buying something new, unless it is locally, ethically made, or second-hand.

 How sustainable design works?
 Do you have the same freedom as people creating fashion without this intention?